Recursive Modified Pattern Search on High-dimensional Simplex : A Blackbox Optimization Technique: Introduction

 With the increasing access to high-performance modern computers and clusters (\cite{Hilbert2011}), some of the existing parallelizable optimization algorithms (e.g., Monte Carlo methods) have a great advantage for certain types of problems.
-The motivation behind using parallelization in these methods is mainly to either start from different starting points or to use different random number generator seeds simultaneously.
-As mentioned earlier, though these methods perform well for lower dimensional parameter spaces, since with an increasing number of dimensions, parameter space grows exponentially, the way these methods use parallelization, is not much helpful.
-On the other hand, parallelization can only increase the sampling rates linearly.
-Instead, if we can design an algorithm where requirement of parallelization increases linearly with the dimension of the parameter space, it would be more convenient and useful for high-dimensional parameter spaces on simplex.\\
+The motivation behind using parallelization in these methods is mainly to either start from different starting points or to use different random number generator seeds simultaneously (\cite{Kerr2014}).
+As mentioned earlier, though these methods perform well for lower dimensional parameter spaces, since with an increasing number of dimensions, parameter space grows exponentially, the way these methods use parallelization, might not be very helpful.
+If an algorithm is designed in such a way that the requirement of parallelization increases linearly with the dimension of the parameter space, it would be more convenient and useful for handling constraint optimization problem over high-dimensional parameter spaces.